Blog – Posted on Tuesday, Feb 05

 23. Iron Cast by Destiny Soria

 Fans of historical fantasy, here’s one for you.
-You get a compulsively exciting world, set in the smoky nightclubs of Boston, 1919.
+Iron Cast gives you a compulsively exciting world, set in the smoky nightclubs of Boston, 1919.
 You get an unlikely pair of fast friends, the sly con artists Ada Navarra and Corinne Wells.
 Don’t forget magic, gangsters, illusions, and the adventure that ensues when a job goes fatefully wrong.
 And there might even be a touch of romance in this rollicking, original fantasy for teens and adults alike.

 24. Rebel of the Sands by Alwyn Hamilton

-The Old West meets the mythical Middle-East in this thrilling, propulsive debut from Alqyn Hamilton.
+The Old West meets the mythical Middle-East in Rebel of the Sands, the thrilling, propulsive debut from Alqyn Hamilton.
 Amani is a sixteen-year-old girl stuck in a dead-end town where everybody works at the local explosives factory.
 She also happens to be one heck of a gunslinger and has no intention of sticking around just so she can be married off.
 One day, a mysterious foreigner rocks up in town, offers her the chance of escape, and kicks off her discovery of magic and excitement.

 25. Forest of a Thousand Lanterns by Julie C. Dao